Scale AI: Growth (2019–2025)

-In August 2024, Scale signed an agreement with the US AI Safety Institute, collaborating with the agency on research, testing, and evaluation of the company’s AI models.
+In August 2024, Scale signed an agreement with the US AI Safety Institute, to collaborate on research, testing, and evaluation of the company’s AI models.
 The US AI Safety Institute is controlled by the Department of Commerce’s National Institute of Standards and Technology.

 In December 2024, Scale was sued by a former employee, alleging that the company was committing wage theft and misclassifying workers.
 The following month, a second employee filed a similar suit.
 In January 2025, several contractors sued Scale alleging psychological harm from being exposed to disturbing content.

-In January 2025, it was reported in The Conversation that Scale AI and Meta had previously teamed up to create and sell Defense Llama, a LLM product with military-style defense purposes.
+In January 2025, it was reported in The Conversation that Scale AI and Meta had previously teamed up to create and sell Defense Llama, an LLM product with military-style defense purposes.
 The company also took out a full-page ad in The Washington Post, appealing to American President Donald Trump to "win the AI war".
 Later in the month, Scale AI and the Center for AI Safety partnered to release Humanity's Last Exam, a benchmark test for AI systems.
-The company has also assisted in the development of the benchmarks EnigmaEval, MultiChallenge, and MASK.
+The company has assisted in the development of the benchmarks EnigmaEval, MultiChallenge, and MASK.

 In February 2025, Scale AI agreed to a five-year partnership with the Qatari government to improve government services via AI-based tools and training, including predictive analytics, automation, and advanced data analytics.
 The deal was signed at the Web Qatar 2025 Summit by Mohammed bin Ali bin Mohammed Al Mannai, the Qatari Minister of Communications and Information Technology.
 Also in February, the company became a third-party evaluator of AI models for the U.S. AI Safety Institute.

-In March 2025, Scale AI reached a deal with the United States Department of Defense to develop the Thunderforge project.
+In March 2025, Scale AI reached a multimillion-dollar deal with the United States Department of Defense to develop the Thunderforge project, a "major step in U.S. military automation".
 The project aims to use AI to “plan and help execute movements of ships, planes, and other assets”, with the goal of speeding up military decisions in both peace and wartime.
 The contract was awarded to Scale AI and other companies (such as Anduril Industries and Microsoft) by the Defense Innovation Unit, and is intended to first be used with the USINDOPACOM and EUCOM.

-In April 2025, Scale AI released Scale Evaluation, a platform used to test LLMs against benchmarks to pinpoint weaknesses and flag where additional training data would improve the model.
+In April 2025, Scale AI released Scale Evaluation, a platform for testing LLMs against benchmarks to pinpoint weaknesses and flag where additional training data would improve the model.

-Additional investment from Meta (2025–present)
+Additional investment from Meta (2025)

-On June 10, 2025, it was reported that Meta Platforms had agreed to purchase a 49% stake in Scale AI for $14.8 billion, with the goal of accessing specialized datasets to improve Llama, a group of LLMs.
+On June 10, 2025, it was reported that Meta Platforms had agreed to purchase a 49% stake (non-voting) in Scale AI for $14.8 billion.
 The company will remain as a standalone, independent entity from Meta.
 Former CEO Alexandr Wang took a top position inside Meta as a part of the deal and was replaced by the company's chief strategy officer and former Uber executive, Jason Droege.
-Additionally, Google (which was Scale AI's largest customer) stated its intentions to cut ties with the company as a result of the deal.